oliverhertzberg/push_swap/README.md

 # 🧮 Push Swap

-This was my first fully completed C project, and I’m incredibly proud of how it turned out.
+This was my first fully completed C program, and I’m incredibly proud of how it turned out.
 From designing my own data structures and logic to debugging and optimizing move counts — this project gave me a real taste of low-level programming, and it’s one I’ll always remember fondly.

 Push Swap taught me how to think in stacks, solve problems in steps, and debug with lldb. 💪